How wonderful must it feel to be a flower,

 To a honeybee, butterfly, or hummingbird.

-What friendships must flourish among those
+What friendship must flourish among those

 What more fun could any creature have?